ropensci/roweb/_posts/2014-10-23-introducing-rocker.md

 ---
-published: false
 name: docker
 layout: post
-title: Introducing Rocker: Docker for R
+title: "Introducing Rocker: Docker for R"
-author:
-- Carl Boettiger
-- Dirk Eddelbuettel
+author: Carl Boettiger & Dirk Eddelbuettel
 tags:
 - R
 - reproducible-research
 ---

 > You only know two things about Docker.
 First, it uses Linux
 > containers.
 Second, the Internet won't shut up about it.
 >
 > -- attributed to Solomon Hykes, Docker CEO